chris-james-git/polysplit/README.md

 This particular fork also includes the addition of an "approximate cut" algorithm that is based on [this concept by Darafei Praliaskouski](https://lists.osgeo.org/pipermail/postgis-users/2018-June/042795.html).

+## Command Line UI

+There is also a command line input feature that lets you choose either the precise method or the approximate method.

+The inputs can be either "Standard" (WKT polygon + any number of parts) or Demo (4 vertex input, 5 part split).

 ## Known issues

 **Caution: carefully test the code before considering it production-ready!**